 The upshot was that the Foreign Office helped the Arts Council fund the selection and printing of ten new bilingual poems – one from each of the countries joining the European Union in 2004.
 The original poem was printed on the left in each case – with the English translation beside it on the right.
 The poet and editor Fiona Sampson was of crucial help in the making of this collection.

 The Foreign Office held an Open Day to celebrate the 2004 EU Enlargement.
 It was a chilly but sunny spring day.
 The Victorian splendour of the FCO building on King Charles Street in London played host to around 5,000 visitors.
-A significant stop-off point on the organised tour were the ten EU bilingual poem-posters enlarged to AO size and displayed on large screens in line down the centre of the famous Durbar Room.
+A significant stop-off point on the organised tour were the ten EU bilingual poem-posters enlarged to AO size and displayed on large cloth-covered screens in line down the centre of the famous Durbar Room.
 They looked superb (and quite at home in their majestic surroundings).

 From Surface Mail to Cyber Space and Other Means of Travel